 Below is a map showing the locations of each site at the Sapporo Snow Festival.
 Feel free to share with friends or copy this map to your own Google Maps account.

-The Odori Site and Susukino Site, are open February 4th through to February 11th 2019.
+The Odori Site and Susukino Site, are open from February 5th through to February 12th 2022.

-For more information on the starting times, visit the Sapporo Snow Festival official website here.
+For more information on the starting times and to confirm if the festival is still going ahead as planned, visit the Sapporo Snow Festival official website here.

 Sapporo Snow Festival Accommodation